Rich molasses and traditional gingerbread spices yield seasonally delicious caramels.

 - Prepare a 9×13″ cake pan with a light coating of cooking spray followed by a layer of parchment paper.
 Make sure parchment covers bottom and all sides; two overlapping pieces forming a cross work well.

-- In a large, heavy pot over high heat bring heavy cream, corn syrup, sugar, butter and molasses to a boil.
+- In a large, heavy pot over high heat bring heavy cream, corn syrup, sugar, and molasses to a boil.
 Stir continuously and cook until caramel temperature reads 248 degrees Fahrenheit, approximately 20 minutes.

 - Remove from heat and carefully stir in vanilla, butter and spices.
 Take caution as caramel will violently bubble when vanilla is added.